 It’s generally recommended to replace a saw blade when it becomes dull or damaged beyond repair.
 Signs of a dull blade include difficulty cutting through materials, frayed edges, and burning or scorch marks on the material being cut.
 Additionally, if the blade is bent or has missing or broken teeth, it should be replaced.

-Further reading: Can You Cut Wood With Metal Blade On A Circular Saw?
+Further reading: How Do You Cut Boards The Same Length With A Circular Saw?